beginnerToSourceSDK/php-string-encryption-kit/README.md

 # php-string-encryption-kit
-A PHP string encryption webpage kit
+A PHP string encryption webpage kit for web servers